Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

     * Comments:
         * > Inspired by NLP successes, multiple works try combining CNN-like architectures with self-attention (Wang et al., 2018; Carion et al., 2020), some replacing the convolutions entirely (Ramachandran et al., 2019, Wang et al., 2020).
 The latter models, while theoretically efficient, have not yet been scaled effectively on modern hardware accelerators due to the use of specialized attention patterns.
 (ViT, 2020)
         * > Wang et al. show that (single-headed) self-attention is a form of non-local means and that integrating it into a ResNet improves several tasks.
 Ramachandran et al. explore this direction further with stand-alone self-attention networks for vision.
 They report difficulties in designing an attention-based network stem and present a bespoke solution that avoids convolutions.
 (Early Convolutions Help Transformers See Better, 2021)
-        * > Ramachandran et al. proposed the stand-alone self-attention to replace convolutional layers with local self-attention units.
-(PVT, )
+        * > (2021, PVT) Ramachandran et al. [35] proposed stand-alone self-attention was propose to replace convolutional layers with local self-attention units.
 * [Exploring Self-attention for Image Recognition](https://arxiv.org/abs/2004.13621)
     * Title: Exploring Self-attention for Image Recognition
     * Year: 28 Apr `2020`